heyLu/lp/js/pixl/README.md

 * multiplayer backend as for pixl
 * live-editing from a built-in editor (similar to firefox' scratchpad, but on the page. should also support saving code to `localStorage`.)
+* better performance. noticable lag at 10000 trixls, probably batch-drawing would help, but how? first find out what the bottleneck is.
 * bug: sometimes when moving the mouse to certain positions (edges of the screen?) the camera rapidly alternates between two positions
+* bug: doesn't work in chrome, as it's missing support for iterators and the `keys()` function on maps. i didn't find any convenient polyfills (`keys()` should return something iterator-like, e.g. returning raw values on `next()` and `StopIteration` when the end is reached.)